UGA-WRF-Club/.github/profile/README.md

 # UGA-WRF Club
-Atmospheric Science students at the University of Georgia working together to make an operational weather model for Northern Georgia
+Atmospheric Science students at the University of Georgia working together to maintain an operational weather model for Northern Georgia